 Default value

-Whether to install or manage Splunk OpenTelemetry Zero Configuration Auto Instrumentation for Java.
-When set to true, the splunk-otel-auto-instrumentation deb/rpm package is downloaded and installed from the Collector repository.
-The Java application on the node needs to be started or restarted separately after installation for auto instrumentation to take effect.
+Whether to install or manage Splunk OpenTelemetry Zero Configuration Auto Instrumentation for .NET.
+When set to true, the signalfx-dotnet-tracing MSI package will be downloaded and installed, and the Windows registry will be updated based on other configuration options.

 false